Bug report #3507

 How to reproduce: install the rtree python module.
 Start QGIS and open a python console:

 >>> import rtree >>> p = rtree.index.Property() >>> p.set_storage(0) True >>> p.get_storage() 1 >>>

 Stepping through in gdb shows that libspatialindex.so:Tools::PropertySet::getProperty is shadowed by a function of the same name in libqgis_core.so.

-#1 Updated by Volker Fröhlich about 9 years ago
+#1 Updated by Volker Fröhlich over 9 years ago

 By updating the SpatialIndex wrapper and amending CMakeLists and creating a Cmake script, I managed to build QGIS with a systemwide libspatialindex.

 Wonder proposed to update the shipped copy of SpatialIndex and update the wrapper, so the user has the choice to use either lib.

 Doing so, would help your problem, I suppose.